unil-lettres/tei-publisher/README.md

 ### In the sources package of your TEI-Publisher app

-Edit the file `db/apps/<my app>/modules/config.xqm` and change the `$config:context-path` function with the following:
+Edit the file `db/apps/<my app>/modules/config.xqm` and change the `$config:context-path` variable to be the path of your app:

 ```xquery
 declare variable $config:context-path :=